How to install irrigation installation

 2. 2

-Use a trenching tool or shovel to create narrow, straight trenches for the pipes, ensuring they're deep enough to avoid damage.
+Use a trenching tool or shovel to dig the necessary trenches for the mainline and lateral pipes, ensuring they are deep enough to avoid damage from foot traffic or lawn care equipment.

 3. 3